 Congratulations and welcome to Ez1 Realty, your one stop source for all your local Real Estate needs in Menonomee Falls and Milwaukee, specializing in moving homeowners into better homes.

-Congratulations because your questions and requests for service go directly to an experienced local agent – not a pool of agents bidding for your contact information.
+Congratulations because your questions and requests for service go directly to an experienced local Real Estate Agent – not a pool of agents bidding for your contact information.
 If you like the old fashion open, honest, face to face way of doing business, your gonna love working with Ez1 Realty.
+Work with an experienced Real Estate Agent who can

 Selling your property?
 I love listings because it allows me to enjoy the artistic side of the business -- pictures and a great write up.
 Enjoying the artistic side of business shows up in all the aspects of business.
 Ez1 Realty offers the BEST value in a personalized package to match your needs and experience.
 Our most popular package takes care of every detail for you, so you don't have to worry about a thing.
 Sell with confidence knowing you'll receive the best service while paying the lowest commission.